 While we encourage our patients to get out of the house after a rhinoplasty, it is most common that patients stay in the house while the splint remains on the nose.
 After a week at home, patients sometimes complain of “cabin fever”.
 For these reasons, we would have as many projects or forms of entertainment to keep a patient busy during the first week.
 Patients will be able work on the computer, read, and do light projects.
 If a patient was interested in composing a book or planning their trip around the world, this would be a great time.

 Good nutrition is important to help speed along the recovery; we suggest that patients have the house full of healthy foods such as, protein, vitamins, and nutrients to eat during their healing.

-Call Today to Schedule Your Complimentary Consultation
+Call Today to Schedule Your Comprehensive Consultation

 To ensure the best possible outcome from a rhinoplasty, preparation before the surgery is important.
 It ensures that patients have a smooth, fast, and comfortable recovery.
-As a Beverly Hills trained rhinoplasty expert, Dr. Kulbersh offers complimentary consultations at our office in Charlotte, North Carolina.
+As a Beverly Hills trained rhinoplasty expert, Dr. Kulbersh offers comprehensive consultations at our office in Charlotte, North Carolina.
 If you are interested in scheduling an appointment, please call (704) 842-3644 or fill out the Contact Form on the website.

 Next, here are some common rhinoplasty questions